Lanzarote: Geology

-Lanzarote is the northernmost and easternmost island of the Canary Islands and has a volcanic origin.
+Lanzarote is the northernmost and easternmost island of the main Canary Islands and has a volcanic origin.
 The island emerged about 15 million years ago as product of the Canary hotspot.
 The island, along with others, emerged after the breakup of the African and the American continental plates.
-The greatest recorded eruptions occurred between 1730 and 1736 in the area now designated Timanfaya National Park.
+The greatest recorded eruptions occurred between 1730 and 1736.
+The eruption period started outside the Timanfaya National Park area, at Caldera de Los Cuervos volcano on 1 September 1730 and ended with the eruption of Montaña Colorada volcano, 1.7 km north-east of El Cuervo, which has ceased the activity on 16 April 1736.

 Biodiversity

-Plants
+Flora

 There are five hundred different kinds of plants on the island, of which 17 species are endemic.
 These plants have adapted to the relative scarcity of water in the same way as succulents.
 They include the Canary Island date palm (Phoenix canariensis), which is found in damper areas of the north, the Canary Island pine (Pinus canariensis), ferns, and wild olive trees (Olea europaea).
 Laurisilva trees, which once covered the highest parts of Risco de Famara, are rarely found today.
 After winter rainfall, the vegetation comes to a colourful bloom between February and March.

 The vineyards of La Gería, Lanzarote DO wine region, are a protected area.
 Single vines are planted in pits 4–5 m wide and 2–3 m deep, with small stone walls around each pit.
 This agricultural technique is designed to harvest rainfall and overnight dew and to protect the plants from the winds.